top of page

 The proposed development at 2 Stillhouse Lane involves the partial demolition of a vacant commercial workshop and the construction of a three-storey residential building, comprising two maisonettes and one self-contained flat.
 The site lies within Flood Zone 2 and is exposed to multiple flood sources, requiring a comprehensive flood risk assessment (FRA) and a robust Sustainable Drainage System (SuDS) strategy.

-73 Popes Grove
+73 Popes Grove, Twickenham

 The project involves a new dwelling on a brownfield site in Flood Zone 1 (low flood risk).
 The FRA justified that the council’s request to raise the finished floor level by 300 mm was unnecessary, as the site is unaffected by fluvial/tidal flooding.
 A challenge arose from increasing impermeable area (153 m² to 220 m²), risking planning delays without SuDS.
 To address this, green roofs (6 m²), rainwater planters (600L), a shallow dry pond (0.4 m), and permeable paving were implemented, ensuring compliance with NPPF and local policies, managing runoff, and enhancing biodiversity without increasing costs or delays.

-2 Donne Street
+2 Donne Street, London

 We supported a rear and side extension at 2 Donne Street by preparing a Flood Risk Assessment and SuDS Strategy to discharge pre-commencement conditions.